Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 # Collect and Use Credit Cards with Proxies
 {: .no_toc }

-By the end of this guide, you will have learned how to use Basis Theory’s Proxies to accept Credit Card data in your API - All without touching the card data or pulling your system into PCI scope.
-In this example, we will configure the Proxy to utilize a Reactor to remove any sensitive data, forward the desensitized request to your API, and finally respond to the originator.
+By the end of this guide, you will have learned how to use Basis Theory’s Proxies to accept Credit Card data in your API - all without touching the card data or pulling your system into PCI scope.
+In this example, we will configure the Proxy to utilize a Reactor to remove any sensitive data, forward the desensitized request to an API, and finally respond to the originator.

 For this guide, we will be using the following scenario:

-- We will accept card data via our API from one of our partners.
+- We will accept card data via Basis Theory's API from one of our partners.
 The request body will be as follows:
   ```json
   {
       "merchantAccount": "TestMerchant",